-In December 2021, updated regulations were filed related to good conduct credit earning.
-These included rate changes for individuals assigned to a minimum support facility and fire camp.
+In December 2021, updated regulations were filed related to good conduct credit (GCC) earning.
+These included rate changes for individuals assigned to minimum support facilities and fire camps.
 Minimum Security Credits (30-day earned credit after every 30 days served) were discontinued and enhanced GCCs were re-implemented.
 All Minimum Security Credits that had been earned were eligible to be retained.
-Individuals with non-violent offenses assigned to fire camps or minimum custody earn 66.6 percent (from 50 percent) while individuals with violent offenses assigned to fire camps earn 50 percent (from 33.3 percent).
+Individuals with non-violent offenses assigned to fire camps or minimum custody facilities earn 66.6 percent (from 50 percent) while individuals with violent offenses assigned to fire camps earn 50 percent (from 33.3 percent).
 Individuals in Work Groups "C" or "D2" will revert to zero credit earning.